Santa Rosa, CA Violent Crime Rates and Maps

 More cost data

-The D+ grade indicates that the rate of violent crime is higher than that of the average US city.
-Santa Rosa ranks in the 25th percentile for safety, meaning it is safer than 25% of cities but less safe than 75%.
-This analysis applies only to Santa Rosa's official city boundaries.
+The D+ grade reflects how often assault, robbery, rape, and murder occur in Santa Rosa against the average US city, where the rate is higher than the norm.
+Santa Rosa sits in the 25th percentile for violent-crime safety, ahead of 25% of cities and behind 75%.
+The grade covers only Santa Rosa's official city boundaries.
 See the table below for nearby cities.

 The Cost of Crime™ in Santa Rosa, CA